Slater Walker: Collapse

-In 1974, it got into financial difficulty after having trouble refinancing its debt during the secondary banking crisis of 1973–75.
-By 1975, the problems led to its having to be supported by the Bank of England.
+In 1974, the company entered into financial difficulty after having trouble refinancing its debt during the secondary banking crisis of 1973–1975.
+Slater Walker had lent considerable sums to other companies that were in turn struggling to honour the repayments.
+Due to the resulting impact on the firm's liquidity, Slater Walker became incapable of financing further acquisitions, and founding itself needing to divest assets to permit the remainder of the company afloat.

-In 1975, the Singapore Government investigated what became known as the Spydar affair, into dealings in a Far East Slater Walker company which resulted in Richard Tarling, the company's sole director, ending up in Changi prison after extradition in 1978.
-Slater subsequently resigned as Chairman in October 1975, because the Singapore Government began to try to extradite him from the UK for alleged offences by the company in Singapore.
-In addition, an ill-timed attempt to take over Hill Samuel resulted in the loss of city confidence in Slater Walker.
+In 1975, the Singapore Government investigated what became known as the Spydar affair into dealings in a Far East Slater Walker company which resulted in Richard Tarling, the company's sole director, ending up in Changi prison after extradition in 1978.
+While Singapore authorities had also sought Slater's extradition as well, this was successfully challenged.
+A separate investigation was also launched by authorities in Hong Kong.
+Irrespective of the outcome of these investigations, their very existence undermined investor confidence in Salter Walker.

-Following the takeover of the company by the Bank of England in 1976, James Goldsmith replaced Slater which caused consternation in the UK government, where the new boss was regarded with as much suspicion as the old:
+Amid increasing public and political pressure, Slater issued his resignation in October 1975.
+In the aftermath of this resignation, James Goldsmith replaced Slater, whose appointment caused some consternation within the British government as Goldsmith was regarded with as much suspicion as Slater had been:

 'I am surprised to see Mr Goldsmith appointed chief executive,’ wrote one civil servant.
 ‘He is hardly a noted banking figure and indeed, his reputation, as far as the general public is concerned, is that of a playboy and speculator'.

+Several newly-appointed directors were selected with the assistance of the Bank of England and an examination of the company's condition promptly determined that Slater Walker was insolvent and, unless its losses were underwritten, would be compelled to enter liquidation.
+Accordingly, Slater Walker was issued support by the Bank of England during late 1975, which included a guarantee of the company's loan book.
+This costly intervention successfully avoided insolvency.

+Between 1975 and 1977, the activities of Slater Walker were gradually wound down; the long term resolution was that the Bank of England would acquire Slater Walker Ltd from Slater Walker Securities in September 1977.
+The winding down of the business continued to take place under Bank of England ownership, resulting in Slater Walker Ltd finally entering into liquidation on 31 January 1990.

 15 charges were brought against Slater for offences against the Companies Act by the Department of Trade, referring to the alleged misuse of more than £4 million of company funds in share deals.
 The case, brought by HM Treasury and the Singapore Government, was thrown out in 1977.
 In 1979, Slater was charged and convicted on 15 counts under Section 54 of the Companies Act 1948; all related to loans made to affiliated companies for buying stock in the Slater Walker group.
 He was fined £15 on each charge.
 Jim Slater became for a time a "minus millionaire" while Peter Walker's political career survived.